 Business Casual Headshot

 The business casual style is better suited with a collared shirt for a headshot.
 It’s a bit more polished and professional looking than tops with out a collar.
 Opt for blouses that are solid and form fitting.
 Loose baggy tops, while comfortable and fun to wear, will add girth to your frame.
 If you have amazing colored eyes, pop them with a similar color or a complimentary color.
 Sweaters over blouses don’t usually work unless the neckline is the same as the blouse.
 Sheer blouses should be avoided to lessen the likelihood that bra and tank top straps are showing.
+Boston Photographer, Charlie suggests “unless you work in the jewelry industry, refrain from wearing earrings and necklaces for your headshot.
+What you think rocks might just turn someone else off.”

 If you have scheduled a studio session, you have an opportunity to bring a handful of wardrobe choices.
 If you choose to wear a jacket, it should fit your form to not add extra weight to your frame.
 Solids mix well with patterns as long as the patterns are subtle rather than extravagant.
 Collars should be crisp and not limp.
 They can be worn inside the jacket or outside and having them upright rather than flimsy makes a more polished impression.
 Dresses should be tailored and simple.
 Keep in mind the neckline and how a headshot is cropped when making your selections.
 Choose colors that flatter your eye color and underlying skin tones for best results.